kmarkus/microblx/API_Changes.md

 ## Unreleased

+- config: add `min`/`max` specifiers for introducing constraints such as optional or mandatory configs.

 - struct ubx_block: added attributes variable (`attrs`) and defined first block attributes (`BLOCK_ATTR_TRIGGER` and `BLOCK_ATTR_ACTIVE`).
 These will be used by tools such as